Raw data are public worldwide immediately after passing quality control tests at ESO via the ESO archive .

 In particular, the calibration of the Y filter obtained using 2MASS will be complemented with the observations performed regularly by ESO.
 The calibration plan lists 1 hour per night to be spent on the observation of standard star fields in any filter as well as a quarterly monitoring (over the first 2 years) around the primary standards to establish the photometric pedigree and accuracy of secondary standards with a goal of 0.005 mag rms.

 The use of 2MASS for the many non-variable objects detected by VMC assures a homogeneous calibration at each data release, which will include stack of observations at a given filter for a given tile as well as individual catalogues for each epoch.
 It is also envisaged to combine adjacent tiles at the moment of a given data release, the catalogue extracted from the resulting image will include the Y overlap of tiles down to the same depth as the centre and will be homogeneously calibrated using 2MASS as above.
 This task is being implemented by the VDFS team.
 Afterwards the VMC team will check and refine the calibration among tiles using tile overlaps as defined in the observing strategy.

-Similarly, the astrometry is as good as 0.1 arcsec which is sufficient for VMC purposes.
+Similarly, the astrometry is as good as 0.1 arcsec.

-Sky subtraction will be performed using all observations obtained during the same night, in the same filter, building a series of sky subtraction frames as is currently being done for UKIDSS.
+Sky subtraction is performed using all observations obtained during the same night, in the same filter, building a series of sky subtraction frames as is done for UKIDSS.
 This procedure works well also for crowded fields provided that some observations of un-crowded fields are obtained during the same night.